xtracdev/atom-pub-proxy/README.md

 docker inspect --format "{{json .State.Health }}" container-name
 </pre>

+For example: `docker inspect --format "{{json .State.Health }}" devcenter_nginxproxy_1`

+## Constraints

+The certificate naming convention backed into the Dockerfile's health check must be observed.
+Also, use the subject alt names extension to associate the nginxproxy cert both with the docker-compose network name (nginxproxy) and the endpoint clients will access it using.

 ## Contributing

 To contribute, you must certify you agree with the [Developer Certificate of Origin](http://developercertificate.org/)